staceyjf/nestMapper/README.md

 - [NestJS DevTools](https://docs.nestjs.com/devtools/overview) for providing the dependency mapping capability to collect metadata.
 - [Mermaid.js](https://mermaid.js.org/intro/) for the visualization tools to turn the metadata into chart visualization.
 - [nology](https://www.linkedin.com/company/nology-io/posts/?feedView=all) for allowing me to share this application, which myself and my partner (Chloe Ballantyne) developed for their internal learning management system while participating in their career switchers' program.
+- [nology](https://github.com/lujakob/nestjs-realworld-example-app) for providing a real world NestJS codebase for me to be able to demo NestMapper.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>